HSC / HS REP TRAINING

 Joint Worksite Health and Safety Committee / Health and Safety Representative Training Course

 FACILITATED ONLINE COURSE, NOW AVAILABLE

-This means that while some Alberta workplaces have had HSC’s for years, it is new for many workplaces, and new for many workers and employers who now play an important role in making their workplaces safer and healthier.
+While some Alberta workplaces have had HSC’s for years, it is new for many workplaces, and new for many workers and employers who now play an important role in making their workplaces safer and healthier.

 This is an eight (8) hour online course (this includes two fifteen (15) minute and a 1-hour lunch break) that will cover the fundamental skills required for effective participation as an HSC member or HS Rep. This course is delivered by experienced and engaging facilitators who can provide you with “rules and tools” that will help you in your role on the HSC or as the HS Rep. This course will allow participants to learn about and practice fundamental skills for effective committee/representative participation in the workplace.

 The course will cover the legal requirements of HSC and HS Reps and the responsibilities for co-chairs (the “rules”) and provide some hands-on practice with key principles you can apply in your workplace (the “tools”).

 The Alberta Workers’ Health Centre is an Approved Training Agency, designated by the Alberta Ministry of Labour and Immigration to deliver HSC and HS Reps Training pursuant to s.
 29(1) and 29(2) of the Alberta Occupational Health and Safety Act.